szymciem8/AGV-Autonomous-Docking/README.md

   <img src="images/align_2.png" width="500" />
 </p>

-The advatage of this algorithm is that the robot can be aligned in any angle, something between -0.3 rad and 0.3 rad.
+The advatage of this algorithm is that the robot can be aligned in any angle, something between -0.3 and 0.3 radians.

 #### Angle calculation